pixura/pixura-docs/getting-started.md

 ```

-The expected response body in the event of success is the string: “Success”
+The expected response body in the event of success is the string: “Success”.

+Once your contract is indexed, you can run queries on it as described above :tada: